DHTMLX/docs-suite/docs/grid/usage.md

 });
 ~~~

-- `panelHeight` - defines the height of a group in pixels, which allows adjusting the space for rendering a group of columns
+- `panelHeight` - (optional) defines the height of a group in pixels, which allows adjusting the space for rendering a group of columns, *40* by default

 ~~~jsx {7-10}
 const grid = new dhx.Grid("grid_container", {